FIU Herbert Wertheim College of Medicine: History

 Health and Life Sciences Building I and II house the College of Medicine.

 The College of Medicine was founded by the Florida Board of Governors on March 23, 2006.
 Its inaugural class of 43 students entered in fall 2009 and was the first graduating class in 2013.

-On June 12, 2009, longtime FIU benefactor Herbert Wertheim announced that he would donate $20 million to the FIU College of Medicine, to be matched by state funds for a total of $40 million.
+On June 12, 2009, longtime FIU benefactor Herbert Wertheim announced that he and his wife Nicole Wertheim, would donate $20 million to the FIU College of Medicine through their Dr. Herbert and Nicole Wertheim Family Foundation, to be matched by state funds for a total of $40 million.
 Following this, the college was renamed in his honor.
 Funds from the donation will go to the establishment of the Dr. Herbert and Nicole Wertheim Endowments for Medical Education and Research and Dr. Herbert and Nicole Wertheim Medical Scholarship Endowment.
 Half of the endowment, which will be funded over the course of three years to 2012, will be set aside to support scholarships for College of Medicine students and other students pursuing advanced degrees in other scientific fields, such as engineering.

 In April 2023, medical school dean Dr. Juan C. Cendan announced that the Wertheim College of Medicine is partnering with Baptist Health South Florida, the largest healthcare organization in the region, to form an academic healthcare system that would serve Miami-Dade and Broward counties.

 On May 2, 2023, the Wertheim College of Medicine graduated its 11th class of medical students, including its 1000th MD.